justquick/django-lighty/docs/install.rst

 Configure Lighttpd
 -------------------

-Edit your Lighttpd configuration file ususally located in  ``/etc/lighttpd/lighttpd.conf``.
-A sample Debian configuration file is available at ``lighttpd.conf.sample``.
+Edit your Lighttpd configuration file (ususally located in  ``/etc/lighttpd/lighttpd.conf``).
+A sample Debian configuration file is available in the ``deploy`` project.
 Adjust your ``server.modules`` to contain the following::

     server.modules = (